kbparagua/paloma/README.md

   // Handle edit article
 };
 ```

-Or use pass the prototype directly as the 2nd argument of the `controller` method.
+Or pass the prototype value directly as the 2nd argument of the `controller` method.

 ```js
 Paloma.controller('Articles', {